 Fidencio is an indigenous political prisoner of the Yaqui Tribe, from the town of Loma de Bácum, Sonora.
-He is serving 15 years and 6 months after being wrongfully convicted of homicide.
+He is serving 14 years after being wrongfully convicted of homicide.
 It is believed that he was targeted due to his support for the indigenous community's opposition to a gas pipeline.

 "The people of Loma de Bácum, are opposed to a gas pipeline that the government of the State of Sonora—the government of Claudia Pavlovich Arellano—wants to build.
 On October 21st, Yaquis from the eight Yaqui towns arrived in our community.
 These Yaquis receive money and new cars from the government and from the pipeline company, Sempra Energy.
 These Yaquis came to attack our traditional guard, and to attack our community, as a means to impose their authority and move forward with the gas pipeline project.
 For unknown reasons, we as Yaquis and as Catholics, we say it is metaphysical; that day October 21st, armed people entered Loma de Bácum and attacked the assembly.
 They tried to pass this off as a 'confrontation between communities,' between those who are in favor and those who are against the gas pipeline, those 'in favor or against progress.'
 In interviews, some of the people brought to Loma de Bácum that day made their reasons known: the state and federal governments threatened to suspend all social programs directed towards them.